Yaroslav Pustovyi: Career

 Pustovyi started his career as a first lieutenant in the Ukrainian Air Force during the 1990s.
 While attending university at Kharkiv, he worked at the National Academy of Sciences of Ukraine as an electromagnetism researcher.
 In 1996, he was selected as one of the first astronauts by the State Space Agency of Ukraine.
 The following year, he was a part of STS-87 as a backup payload specialist for NASA but did not fly on the shuttle mission.

 Outside of Ukraine, he was a member of the Canadian Arrow team that competed for the Ansari X Prize in 2003.
 With his family, Pustovyi moved to Barrie, Ontario in 2007 and worked in security.
 A couple of years later, he became a co-founder of Space 1 Systems in 2009.

 In 2014, Pustovyi joined the Canadian Space Commerce Association as a board member and later became the organization's president that year.

 Awards

-In January 1998, he was given the Order of Merit by Ukrainian president Leonid Kuchma.
+In January 1998, he was given the Ukrainian Order of Merit of third degree.